12 Natural Tips for Beautiful Hairs You Probably Didn't Know

 1. Carr, Anitra C., and Balz Frei.
 "Toward a new recommended dietary allowance for vitamin C based on antioxidant and health effects in humans."
 The American Journal of Clinical Nutrition 69.6 (1999): 1086-1107.
 (For a new recommended daily amount of vitamin C based on its antioxidant and human health effects).

 4. Glynis, Ablon.
 "A Double-blind, Placebo-controlled Study Evaluating the Efficacy of an Oral Supplement in Women with Self-perceived Hair Thinning ."
-The Journal of clinical and aesthetic dermatology 11.5 (2012): 28 (A double-blind, placebo-controlled study to evaluate the effectiveness of supplementation in women with thin hair)
+The Journal of Clinical and aesthetic dermatology 11.5 (2012): 28 (A double-masked, placebo-controlled study to evaluate the effectiveness of supplementation in women with thin hair)